 In addition to the more widely used stainless steel tumblers, we love our stainless steel wine glasses.
 The stainless steel cups below are also great for hanging around the campsite.

 Stainless steel works well for RVers because it is easy to clean and store.
-You don’t have to worry about these cups breaking in storage on travel days!
+You don’t have to worry about these cups breaking while they’re in the storage on travel days!

 PRO TIP: If you get coffee or tea stains on your stainless steel cups, soak the inside in a bit of bleach and water to make them shine like new.